 Mercy Ships works closely with our Australian and International corporate partners who provide product in kind and funds so we can provide life-transforming surgeries and medical treatment.

 Mercy Ships Australia is a charity registered in Australia with the Australian Charities and Not-for-profits Commission (ACNC) and governed by the Australian Board.
 The Australian Office, based in Caloundra, Queensland, is part of a global network of offices whose mission is to promote the important work of Mercy Ships and undertake volunteer recruitment, fundraising, and procurement of materials and services.

 Our Board of Directors consists of dedicated elected members who govern Mercy Ships Australia and Mercy Ships Australia Relief Fund.

 Margo Hartley OAM

-Our experienced staff are always here to help you if you would like more information on donating, volunteering or helping us in some way to make a difference to the forgotten poor.
+Our experienced staff and volunteers are always here to help you if you would like more information on donating, volunteering or helping us in some way to make a difference to the forgotten poor.